Mangaluru: Man thrashed for saying 'this is Hindu Rashtra' at mall; 3 detained

 Meanwhile, a case has been registered.
 Moideen Safwan, Abdul Rahim Saad and a juvenile are the persons arrested.
 Police said that juvenile will be dealt with as per the provisions of juvenile justice laws.

-Mangaluru Police Commissioner says "We'll investigate.Police has good leads."
+Mangaluru Police Commissioner says "We'll investigate.Police have good leads."

 Explained: Why Modi said producing nuclear energy remains a challenge